authomize/Open-ITDR/Open-Connectors/Webhooks/PagerDuty-Service/README.md

 * ***Create high and low urgency incidents based on the severity of the event from the Authomize event payload.***

 # How it Works
-* When authomize finds an anomoly in your identity infrastructure it generates an event.
+* When authomize finds an anomaly in your identity infrastructure it generates an event.
 Some events will be critical in nature while others are informational.
 For example a user without MFA as opposed to finding a new EC2 instance exposed on the internet in AWS.
 * When you configure the webhooks in Authomize to send the events to PagerDuty using this integration the Authomize tenant will send the events directly to PagerDuty about once every two to three hours. ***ONLY*** new events are sent.
 If an event is automatically resolved by Authomize and then reopens again, the event will be sent again as if it was a new event.
 * PagerDuty maps specific custom data to the generated PagerDuty ticket to assist in determining what type of priority you should apply to the ticket or other actions you may need to take.
 * Authomize does not send any other events to indicate any process change, you will need to click on the URL pointing to the event back on Authomize to determine additional details and to perform any further investigations.